 If the VNet is peered with another VNet, you can't expand the VNet address space.
 For that reason, the new delegated subnet needs to be created within the VNet address space.
 If you need to extend the address space, you must delete the VNet peering before expanding the address space.

 UDRs and NSGs

 User-defined routes (UDRs) and Network security groups (NSGs) are only supported on Azure NetApp Files delegated subnets that have at least one volume created with the Standard network features.

 Associating NSGs at the network interface level is not supported for the Azure NetApp Files network interfaces.

-If the subnet has a combination of volumes with the Standard and Basic network features (or for existing volumes not registered for the feature preview), UDRs and NSGs applied on the delegated subnets will only apply to the volumes with the Standard network features.
+If the subnet has a combination of volumes with the Standard and Basic network features (or for existing volumes not registered for the feature), UDRs and NSGs applied on the delegated subnets will only apply to the volumes with the Standard network features.

-Configuring user-defined routes (UDRs) on the source VM subnets with address prefix of delegated subnet and next hop as NVA is not supported for volumes with the Basic network features.
+Configuring user-defined routes (UDRs) on the source VM subnets with address prefix of delegated subnet and next hop as NVA isn't supported for volumes with the Basic network features.
 Such a setting will result in connectivity issues.